5 quick and easy marketing campaigns to steal for the Fourth of July

-Take at look at these five ways to help drive traffic to your online store this Independence Day.
+So before you start planning which get togethers you'll attend this year, take at look at these five ways you can drive traffic to your online store this Independence Day.

 1. Start a viral-worthy contest on Instagram